JanDitzen/xtbreak/docs/xtbreak_test.md

 xtbreak test ogap inflation fedfunds, hypothesis(2) breaks(3)
 ```

 The test assumes that under the alternative, there are between 1 and 3 breaks.
-To test if there are between 2 and 4 breaks under the alterantive:
+To test if there are between 2 and 4 breaks under the alternative:

 ```
 xtbreak test ogap inflation fedfunds, hypothesis(2) breaks(2 4)